 Clock Repair Bushing Assortment

-Solid brass bushings in a pack of 100 assorted outside and inside diameters.
+Clock Repair Bushing Assortment are solid brass bushings in a pack of 100 with assorted outside and inside diameters.
 Bushings are needed when the pivot holes become oblong instead of round.
 These bushings are for bushing a clock movement by hand.